I'm streaming data using netcat and piping the output to gawk. Here is an example byte sequence that gawk will receive:

 Here are some misc observations I found during debugging, both before and after I originally made this post.
 These edits also clarify some questions that came up in the comments, and consolidate the info scattered across various comments into a single place.
 Also includes some realizations I made about how gawk works internally, based on the extremely insightful information in the comments.
 Info in this edit supersedes any potentially conflicting info that may have been discussed in the comments.

-5. So....now that we've figured out the root cause of the problem....what do we do about it?
-An obvious idea would be to avoid usage of the regex engine....but my script still needs to match either delimiter using some sort of OR clause....so that seems to necessitate writing a custom data parser as a C program or otherwise.
-Although I could do this, and it would certainly solve the problem, but considering the task at hand, I'd rather prefer not to go down this path of weeds.
+So....now that we've figured out the root cause of the problem....what do we do about it?
+An obvious idea would be to avoid using regex....but that points toward writing a custom data parser in C or some other language.
+This hypothetical custom program would parse the input entirely from scratch, and gawk/regex would never be involved anywhere in the lifecycle of my script.
+Although I could do this, and this would certainly solve the problem, the extent of my full data parsing is somewhat complex, so I'd rather not go down this path of weeds.

-6. This brings us to Ed Morton's workaround, which is most probably the best way to go, or perhaps some slight derivative thereof.
+This brings us to Ed Morton's workaround, which is probably the best way to go, or some derivative thereof.
 Summarizing his approach below:

-Basically use other CLI tools, or shell reading loops, or perhaps even multiple invocations of gawk, to do a conversion ahead-of-time, before the data is given to the primary gawk invocation.
-Like Ed said, replace each delimiter to all be suffixed by the NULL character.
-Since that is done before gawk sees any data, gawk could be set to use the NULL character as RS, which would be treated as a plaintext string and not a regex, which means the regex hanging problem never comes into play.
+Basically, use other CLI tools to do an ahead-of-time conversion, before data is given to gawk, to add a suffixed NULL character after each potential delimiter.
+Next, invoke gawk with RS as the NULL character, which would treat RS as a plaintext string and not a regex, which means the hanging problem never comes into play.
 From there, the real delimiter and data chunk could be decoded and processed in whatever way you want.

-Although I have now marked Ed's answer as the solution, I think that my final end-all solution will be a hybrid of Ed's approach, Kaz's insight, and some subsequent realizations I made thanks to them.
+Although I have now marked Ed's answer as the solution, I think that my final solution will be a hybrid of Ed's approach, Kaz's insight, some subsequent realizations I made thanks to them, and some arbitrary approach that I can come up with in order to add those suffixed NULL characters.
 Wish I could mark two answers as solutions!
-Thank you, everyone, for your help, especially Ed Morton and Kaz!
+Thank you everyone for your help, especially Ed Morton and Kaz!

 cat example.txt - |